srikanthtumati/New-York-Covid-19-Data-Explorer/README.md

 A New York Covid-19 Data Explorer I built while I was learning Bokeh.
 View a pregenerated version [here](https://www.srikanthtumati.com/New-York-Covid-19-Data-Explorer/).

-The project works by utilzing data provided by the NY Health Department's website and creating a dashboard that is fully stored in a standalone HTML file. **As the output is simply a standalone HTML file, the script must be rerun to refresh/update the data.**
+The project works by utilizing data provided by the NY Health Department's website and creating a dashboard that is fully stored in a standalone HTML file. **As the output is simply a standalone HTML file, the script must be rerun to refresh/update the data.**

 [![Product Name Screen Shot][product-screenshot]](https://www.srikanthtumati.com/New-York-Covid-19-Data-Explorer/)